 - Supplier discussions in separate email threads

-- Warehouse notes in their WMS
+- Warehouse inspection notes in their WMS

 - Financial tracking in Excel spreadsheets